svakam/leetcodeDSA/README.md

   - Space: O(n).
 The char array is as long as the number of digits in the int, which can get at most 4 digits long, so O(4n) ~ O(n).
 Additionally, the char array is actually an array of Character's, which are wrapper objects that take up more memory than their primitive counterparts.

+### String Compression (non-LC)
+Given a String input, compress the string such that the new string shows consecutively repeated characters once with the number of times it was repeated.

+Example: "aaaaaabbbcc" -> "a6b3c2"

+- First attempt: do a one-pass iteration over the string.
+If a current character is equal to the reference character, increment the count of the repeated character.
+If not, add the repeated character to the current string along with its count and move onto the next char.
+Repeat until end of string.

+- Approach: time and efficiency
+  - Time: O(n).
+At least one full iteration of the string is required to examine all n letters.
+  - Space: O(n).
+Worst case scenario, all characters are unique and never repeat adjacently, leading to O(2n) -> O(n).

 ## Medium
 ### Add Two Numbers (LL)
 Given two LLs representing the digits of two reversed non-negative integers, add the integers together and return as a LL.
 The final LL can be reversed.